gazev/tuplespaces/Client/README.md

-This module contains the Client for the TupleSpaces network
+This module contains the Client for the TupleSpaces network.

 ## Instalation